modelflow-ai/.github/packages/api-client/README.md

-# ModelflowAI<br/>API Client
+# ModelflowAI<br/>Api-Client

 The ModelflowAI API Client serves as a foundational package, designed to be utilized by other API clients such as Mistral and Ollama.
 It provides a robust base, facilitating seamless integration and interaction with these clients.

 ## Installation

-Ensure you have PHP 8.2 or higher and Composer installed on your machine.
-To add the API client to your project, run the following command:
+To install the Api-Client package, you need to have PHP 8.2 or higher and Composer installed on your machine.
+Then, you can add the package to your project by running the following command:

 ```bash
 composer require modelflow-ai/api-client